FizanMuhammedFaisal/creators-editors-layer-frontend/text.md

 "Hire Editors Without Giving Away Channel Access"

-Let Editors do there work without touching your channel
+Let Editors work without touching your channel

 Let editors upload, collaborate, and get approval — you stay in control.
 We publish directly to your YouTube channel.